Back to blog home

 It was amazing to see how inter-disciplinary this conference is.
 The conference had a stimulating mix of computer scientists, social scientists, psychologists, policy makers, and lawyers.
 The topics ranged from explainability and fairness to values, ethics and policy.

 Krishnaram Kenthapady (Amazon AWS), Sahin Geyik (Linkedin) and I (Fiddler) jointly instructed a tutorial on Explainable AI in Industry.
-The tutorial focussed on several case studies on deploying explainability techniques (such as: SHAP, Integrated Gradients, and LIME) in practice.
+The tutorial focused on several case studies on deploying explainability techniques (such as: SHAP, Integrated Gradients, and LIME) in practice.
 I was able to introduce the audience to Fiddler along with some of its new cutting-edge features like Slice & Explain.
-I will save a deeper discussion of the tutorial for another post, and instead foqcus on three trends in Explainability that I noted at FAccT this year.
+I will save a deeper discussion of the tutorial for another post, and Instead focus on three trends in AI Explainability that I noted at FAccT this year.

 The rise of counterfactual explanations